 Mushkie leaned over and asked, “Did you have your communion yet?”
 More than likely, my big, blue eyes just stared back at her because I remember thinking, “I have no clue what you are talking about.”
 For some reason she said, “Oh, well, you probably did.”

 As I just reflected back on this moment, I guess I began laughing at how you can just follow someone.
 Especially as children, we just completely trust someone that is leading the way.
 So I followed my grandmom to stand in line at the front of the church.
 I followed her back to the pew.
 The next thing I remember is the disgust of the elderly couple’s faces as I spit the Eucharist out all over.
 “Yuuuucckkkkkkk…..”
 Oh the horror.

 Too Funny: I found this picture just moments after writing this story.

 Moving from memory to memory: my mother is yelling at my grandmother, who is deaf, mind you.
 “She didn’t have her communion yet!” ::Yelling, yelling, yelling:: My mother was heated, and was going at it.

 Today, as this memory crossed my mind, I had a good laugh at the whole situation, and I’m not even sure why.
 I mean, my mom was an Atheist at the time, so why did she care?
 And my poor, deaf, elderly grandmom: she was the church-goer.
 It probably blew her mind that she just committed a crime: subjecting her own blood to the Body of Christ, without penance.
 Hmm, maybe it was a good thing I spit it out, but seriously: how many sins does an innocent, five year old have?

-My moral of the story: Even if the situation at hand might make you angry, or scared, there might be a third force in the room that is getting a good laugh.
+My moral of the story: Even if the situation at hand might make you angry, or scared, there might be a third force (a timeless, boundless force) in the room that is getting a good laugh.